Aegisauditguild/aegis-audit/README.md

 Cloud waste is silent money leaking from your business.
 We find orphaned resources, over-provisioned instances, unattached volumes, and under-used services so you can reinvest that capital where it matters most.

 3. Carbon Reduction (The Shield)
 Data centres are forecast to consume up to 10% of global electricity by 2030!
-Through clear, actionable insights, we help you meaningfully lower your carbon footprint and make measurable progress toward your Net Zero commitments.
+Through clear, actionable insights, we help you move the needle on your carbon footprint and give you measurable progress toward your Net Zero commitments.

 🔍 What We Actually Do